scholarslab/scholarslab.github.io/pages/opportunities/students/for-students.md

 [More information](/makerspace-technologists/)

 ## Various CFPs for researchers & research teams
-Watch [our blog](/blog) for calls like the [2025 Data Analytics Center-Digital Humanities Center Fellowship](/blog/hpc-fellowships-cfp/), which pairs teams of 1 UVA faculty member and 1 UVA graduate student on experimental humanities research requiring high-performance computing resources.
+Watch [our blog](/blog) for calls like the [Data Analytics Center-Digital Humanities Center Fellowship](/dac-dhc-fellowship/), which pairs teams of 1 UVA faculty member and 1 UVA graduate student on experimental humanities research requiring high-performance computing resources.

 ## Scholars’ Lab GIS Technician
 **Call issued:** Subject to need, often in April/May for the summer